maeda56/snaredrum-playing-methods-classification/README.md

 [ResNet38 (pretrained or not)](https://github.com/qiuqiangkong/audioset_tagging_cnn)

 ## Run
-Please clone this repo and download the Percusion Dataset and the ResNet38 pretrained model(ResNet38_mAP=0.434.pth) and the downloaded data looks like:
+Please clone this repo and download the Percusion Dataset and the ResNet38 pretrained model(ResNet38_mAP=0.434.pth) from https://zenodo.org/record/3987831#.YdbVTRPP23I

+The downloaded data looks like:
 ~~~
 PANNsResNet38_fineturing
 -simpleCNN